AdobeDocs/uxp-photoshop/src/pages/guides/hybrid-plugins/getting-started/index.md

 document.saveAs.psd(entry);
 ```

-This is opposed to a traditional UXP plugin’s method of accessing the file system:
+This is opposed to a standard UXP plugin’s method of accessing the file system:

 ```jsx
 let entry = await require('uxp').storage.localFileSystem.getFileForSaving("target.psd");